 However, this is not to say that there is less of a need for farmers and local food producers to become aware of, and take steps to adopt, food safety protocols that will enable them to expand their target market and ways to sell more of what they produce for better sustainability.
 In December 2021, FDA released new guidance related to the water quality aspect of the Produce Rule that farmers will need assistance putting in place; at the end of January 2022, the FDA’s Center for Food Safety and Applied Nutrition and Office of Food Policy and Response released a list of 30 draft and final guidance topics will be a priority for the FDA Foods Program to complete during the next 12 months - 10 of them having to do with FSMA.
 For this reason, the need to assist farmers and local food producers in understanding and complying with appropriate standards has never been more pronounced.

-Absent the benchmarking tool, the team was able to chart advancements during the year.
-Significant indicators of progress were:
+Absent the bench marking tool, the team was able to chart advancements during the years 2021 and 2022.
+Significant indicators of progress (which allow us to document participants under the modified definition of this milestone) were:

 - Three one-to-one participants (small scale beef, value-added products, and small-production cheese) were coached by team members as they developed proposals for USDA Value Added Producer Grant applications to expand their capacity to sell outside of their local area.

 - Two participants were provided resources and consultation to explore Third-Party Inspection certification, necessary to sell their dairy based desserts and sofrito to a grocery chain.